-Inspired by the U.S.’s Southern cuisine, this vegan recipe using gnocchi is smoky, savory and hearty!
+Inspired by the U.S.’s Southern cuisine, this recipe for vegan gnocchi with corn, collard greens and tempeh bacon is smoky, savory and hearty!
 It works for any time of year.
-If you use prepackaged vegan gnocchi, it cooks up under 30 minutes.
+If you use prepackaged vegan potato gnocchi, it cooks up under 30 minutes.

 For this recipe, I tore up Lightlife Smoky Tempeh Strips into bite-size pieces.
-If you have trouble finding prepackaged tempeh bacon where you live, you can always make super easy homemade tempeh bacon from scratch.
+If you have trouble finding prepackaged tempeh bacon where you live or prefer to make your own, you can always make super easy homemade tempeh bacon from scratch.

-I also used Colgin Liquid Smoke – Natural Apple Flavor.
-A few drops of liquid smoke stirred in at the end made the dish that much more enjoyable, but it is completely optional and still a very good smoky dish without it.
+I also used Colgin Liquid Smoke – Natural Apple Flavor in the buttery vegan gnocchi sauce.
+A few drops of liquid smoke stirred in at the end made the dish that much more enjoyable, but it is completely optional and still a very good smoky gnocchi dish without it.

 1 pound package of vegan gnocchi (or make your own from scratch)